Kitdroid/BorderLayout/README.md

 # BorderLayout
-An Android layout like BorderLayout for JFrame in SWing.
+An Android layout like BorderLayout for JFrame in Swing.